-It was a nice Sunday morning in San Antonio, Texas.
-My wife and I had began a bathroom remodeling project after breakfast.
+It was a nice Sunday morning in San Antonio, Texas, but one vegetarian restaurant was about to upset the balance.
+My wife and I, had began a bathroom remodeling project after breakfast.
 The project would take an entire day because it required hours of drying time.
 We coated the shower with epoxy and it needed to set for a few hours before we could apply a second coat.

 The Pearl in San Antonio

 The smell was hardly bearable so we ran out of the house before deciding where to go.
 Who knows what that kind of odor could do to a dog?
 Her head could’ve been swimming.
 As we exited the neighborhood we decided to head for the Pearl.
 We’ve been to the Pearl many times before and know that it is dog friendly.

 The Pearl is a revitalized area just north of downtown San Antonio.
 It is a popular place for residents, visitors and dogs.
 My first article was about our experience at the Pearl in San Antonio.
 We chose Green, which is a vegetarian restaurant on the northwest side of the Pearl.
 Neither of us are vegetarians, but my wife has food allergies, and I am often considered to be a “health nut”.